-I am a beekeeper, but still limit myself to a maximum of five teaspoons a day, and usually less.
-You will not find runny or creamed honey like that above in most shops but from a small local hobbyist; it is perfect for your kefir breakfast smoothie.
+I am a beekeeper, but still limit myself to a maximum of three-teaspoons a day, and usually less.
+You will not find runny or creamed honey like that above in most shops but only from a small local hobbyist; it is perfect for your kefir breakfast smoothie.

 Kefir breakfast smoothie is a sweet-treat for your tongue and a sour one for your colon.
 Perfect it to your family's taste by adding more or less of the probiotic, trying different milks and greens, and even adding freshly-ground nuts or seeds.

-Commerical yoghurts do have some probiotic activity if they have not been pasteurised, but far less than kefir which has over 30 different friendly bugs.
+Commercial yoghurts do have some probiotic-activity if they have not been pasteurised, but far less than kefir which has over 30 different friendly bugs.

 It is so simple to enjoy these kefir benefits from your own kitchen.